singhaniasnigdha/Interactive-Lab-Hub/Lab 6/README.md

 ### Reflections

 Some things that we appreciate about this project are:
 * Learning about MQTT and expanding the scope of the project to incorporate multiple Raspberry Pis.
+We enjoyed brainstorming and developing this idea.
-* Increasing the complexity of the project as compared to the past projects.
+* Increasing the complexity of the deliverable as compared to our past projects.

 Some aspects which we thought could be added/improved were:
+* Making the use of the rotary encoder to start the game more intuitive.
+We change the color of the encoder from blue to red, but this might not be sufficient to draw the user's attention and guide them through the process.
 * Handling duplicate characters.
 For example: `APPLE` has 2 P's, which the leader cannot handle currently.
 With the limited number of buttons we were constrained on how we could use them to fill multiple gaps on one player input.
 * Account for more than 1 player.
 Our code does not handle situations where multiple character inputs are sent without response, or inputs from multiple players.
 It would be exciting to see how this can be expanded to involve more than 1 player (in addition to the leader).